vinaydhegde/vinaydhegde.github.io/_posts/2020-04-05-Deploy and run an application in Kubernetes.md

 1. Configure a Kubernetes cluster to run locally with Minikube
 1. Set up a volume to hold Postgres data within a Kubernetes cluster
 1. Use Kubernetes Secrets to manage sensitive information
-1. Run Flask, Gunicorn, Postgres, and Vue on Kubernetes
+1. Run Flask, Gunicorn, Postgres, and React on Kubernetes
-1. Expose Flask and Vue to external users via an Ingress
+1. Expose Flask and React to external users via an Ingress

 ## What is Container Orchestration?